wragge/dfat-documents-web/_volumes/volume-8-1945/81-evatt-to-beasley.md

 The situation now has altered and action should be taken, partly because on yourself, Chifley, Makin and several others must fall heavy additional burdens.

 3\.
-The position at San Francisco is that Forde despite his almost complete lack of knowledge of the general and particular policy I have been pursuing seizes every opportunity of intervention &amp;
+The position at San Francisco is that Forde despite his almost complete lack of knowledge of the general and particular policy I have been pursuing seizes every opportunity of intervention &

 interference causing confusion and lack of direction at critical points.
 One illustration is the policy speech delivered on Friday last.
 [2] Forde insisted on making it though Curtin would never have dreamt of doing so.
 It was composed entirely by myself with the exception of four or five foolish and rhetorical sentences.
 It was not even read without errors.
 However it-led to very favourable comment but the result of this sailing under false colours is that other foreign ministers are seeking him out and bypassing me while he never informs me of the position but is quite unable even to intelligently understand the great issues we are facing and the significance of the amendments we are proposing.
 I believe that no other Minister of the Government could possibly behave so greedily or so selfishly.
 Only for the scandal involved to the Government I would have taken drastic action days ago.
 With the work so heavy and so important this additional load is too much to bear.